Table of Contents

 5. Automated guided vehicles

 Automated guided vehicles (AGVs), such as forklift AGVs, towing AGVs, and unit load handlers, help accelerate internal processes like storing, lifting, stocktaking, etc. These autonomous vehicles follow guide paths or sensors to optimise warehousing.

 When implemented correctly, it can increase warehouse efficiency, improve material handling, and reduce costs, which is why many retailers are designing their digitized warehouses around this new technology.

 Automated guided vehicles in action:

 - Automates inventory receiving, storage, and shipping: By integrating AGVs into your warehouse processes, you get to take a hands-off approach when it comes to everything from inventory receiving to storage and retrieval.

 - Automates unloading/loading pallets: AGVs also ensure smoother operations by automating the loading and unloading semi-trailers and picking and stacking pallets accurately.
 This reduces pallet carrying, loading, and unloading time.

 6. Inventory management system

-An inventory management system helps gain control over these variations in inventory, across multiple storage centres.
+An inventory management system helps you gain control over these variations in inventory, across multiple storage centers.
 It also offers better inventory data management by tracking and recording real-time SKU quantities, inventory turnover, SKU performance, and much more.